KriVaTri/SolarDelta/README.md

 - Coverage percentage: how much of a device’s consumption is currently covered by solar.
 - Rounding: values are shown with 1 decimal, except exact 0% or 100% (no decimals).
 - Negative power values are treated as 0.
-- Conditions: calculation only occurs when status device = the string provided by the user (not case-sensitive) and device power consumption > 0.
+- Conditions: calculation only occurs when status device = the string provided by the user and device power consumption > 0.
-- This integration is mainly focused on EV charging consumption, but can be used for other devices.
+- This integration is mainly focused on solar coverage for EV charging, but can be used for other devices as well.
 In case of EV charging, the status sensor would be the charging status of the EV or wallbox, this string is usually "charging".
 The reset sensor can be a sensor detecting if the vehicle is getting plugged in to the wallbox, this string is usually "on".
 These strings can be anything (they are not case sensitive) but must match the sensor or binary_sensor status string exactly.
-If no trigger sensor exist, the status sensor and its string can be used instead.
+If no reset sensor is to be used, the average sensors can individually be reset via a service action in the developer tools if needed.

 Configuration (via UI):
 - Name: a custom label for this entry; the entity will be named “solardelta {name}”.
-- Solar sensor: select your solar production sensor (sensor).
+- Solar power sensor: select your solar production sensor (sensor).
-- Device sensor: select your device consumption sensor (sensor).
+- Device power sensor: select your device consumption sensor (sensor).
 - Status entity: an entity (sensor or binary_sensor) representing the device status.
-- Status match: a string to match against the status entity’s state (case-insensitive).
+- Status match: a string to match against the status entity’s state (case-insensitive), "none" will disable this condition.
-- Trigger entity: an entity (sensor or binary_sensor) to trigger on.
+- Reset entity: an entity (sensor or binary_sensor) to trigger a value reset.
-- Trigger match: a string to match against the trigger entity’s state (case-insensitive).
+- Reset match: a string to match against the trigger entity’s state (case-insensitive).
-- Scan interval (seconds): 0 = disabled (push-only updates); >0 adds periodic recalculation at the given interval.
+- Scan interval (seconds): 0 = disabled (push-only updates); > 0 adds periodic recalculation at the given interval.

 Behavior:
-- Push updates: listens to changes of solar, device, status, and trigger entities.
+- Push updates: listens to changes of solar power, device power, device status, and reset entities.
 - Optional polling: if scan interval > 0, it also recalculates on that schedule.
 - If conditions fail, the sensor reports 0%.
 - Units (W vs kW) are normalized automatically.

 Average sensors (persistent):
-- solardelta {name} avg session: time‑weighted average; holds when conditions drop; resets when the trigger sensor state changes from any known state to the string provided during configuration e.g. "on".
+- solardelta {name} avg session: time‑weighted average; holds when conditions drop; resets when the reset sensor state changes from any known state to the string provided during configuration e.g. "on".
+Also resettable via service solardelta.reset_avg_session.
 - solardelta {name} avg year: time‑weighted average; holds when conditions drop; auto‑resets on New Year (local time).
 Also resettable via service solardelta.reset_avg_year.
 - solardelta {name} avg lifetime: time‑weighted average; holds when conditions drop; never resets.
 Resettable via service solardelta.reset_avg_lifetime.
 - If an entry or the integration has been deleted, reinstalling the integration or creating an entry with the same name will restore its previous data.